legrandlegrand/pg_stat_sql_plans/README.md

 # pg_stat_sql_plans
-pg_stat_sql_plans is a PostgreSQL extension created from pg_stat_statements to add a planid column making it closer to Oracle V$SQL view.
+pg_stat_sql_plans is a PostgreSQL extension created from pg_stat_statements adding a planid column generated from the hash value of the explain text.

 Alpha version, DO NOT USE IN PRODUCTION

 # Content:

-	Customized version of pg_stat_statements, implementing many Oracle like features:
+	Customized version of pg_stat_statements, implementing many additionnal features:
-		- queryid is based on normalized sql text,
+		- queryid is based on normalized sql text (not parse tree jumbling),
 		- stored query text is not normalized (but a SQL function is provided to do so),
 		- planid is based on normalized explain text,
+		- includes a specific 'minimal' explain module, for performances,
+		- planid is build at planning time, making it reusable by cached plans,
 		- explain text is saved in logs,
 		- first_call, last_call informations are kept for each entry,
 		- contains duration of queries that failed (timeout, error, cancelled, ...),
 		- contains duration of planning,
-		- queryid, planid are available in pg_stat_activity for each pid,
+		- expose current queryid, planid per pid in pg_stat_activity,
 		- includes specific wait events for planning and extension activities,
 		- ...